HicResearch/TREEHOOSE/doc/operations/ServiceWorkbench.md

 ## Design Constraints

-As described in the [TREEHOOSE TRE architecture](../architecture/Architecture.md), one TRE Project account will host only one SWB instance.
+As described in the [TREEHOOSE TRE architecture](../architecture/Architecture.md), one TRE Project AWS account (e.g. **TRE Project 1 Prod**) will host only one SWB instance.

 For a SWB instance (web application), a TRE admin should **create only one SWB Project** which will represent the TRE project whose boundaries are defined by the AWS account (e.g. **TRE Project 1 Prod**) where all project related resources are deployed.